jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 1: Register the Microsoft.DataMigration resource provider

 If you're using Database Migration Service for the first time, make sure that the Microsoft.DataMigration resource provider is registered in your subscription.
-You can register it by following the steps in the [Register the Microsoft.DataMigration resource provider](https://docs.microsoft.com/en-us/azure/dms/resource-provider-register) article or by following these steps:
+You can register it from the Azure Portal (Microsoft.DataMigration resource provider) or by following these steps:

 1. Open the Azure Cloud Shell by navigating to **<https://shell.azure.com>**.
 Log in using your Azure subscription credentials if prompted to do so, select a **PowerShell** session, and accept any prompts.
 2. Run the following command to register the **Microsoft.DataMigration** resource provider: